Delaware Auto Dealer Bond: A Comprehensive Guide

 How Much Does the Delaware Auto Dealer Bond Cost?

-The $25,000 Delaware Motor Vehicle Dealer surety bond can cost anywhere between $150 to $250 per year.
+The $25,000 Delaware Motor Vehicle Dealer surety bond can cost anywhere between $150 to $250 per year or $15 to $25 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on the $25,000 bond requirement.

 $25,000 Delaware Auto Dealer Bond Cost